 Narayan, K. (2012) Alive in the Writing: Crafting Ethnography in the Company of Chekhov.
 Chicago: University of Chicago Press.

-8.1 demonstrate critical understanding of the contents of a number of ethnographic texts
+8.1 demonstrate critical understanding of a number of ethnographies and ethnographic/documentary films

-8.4 demonstrate knowledge of the methods of research specific to the discipline of anthropology and illustrate them with reference to the studied local, regional, and global ethnographies
+8.4 demonstrate knowledge of the research methods specific to the disciplines of social and visual anthropology